winitzki/scall/tutorial/programming_dhall.md

 Let us first look at how those types are defined in Haskell and Scala, in order to motivate the corresponding definition in Dhall.

-We begin by reviewing the Haskell syntax for definitions of a usual **algebraic data type** (ADT).
+We begin by reviewing the syntax for defining a usual **algebraic data type** (ADT).
-Haskell and Scala have a "short syntax" and a "long syntax" for defining ADTs.
+For that, both Haskell and Scala have a "short syntax" and a "long syntax".

-The short syntax resembles a union type:
+The short syntax looks like this:

 ```haskell
 data Tree a = Leaf a | Branch (Tree a) (Tree a)   -- Haskell.
 ```

-The analogous type in Scala 3 looks like this:

 ```scala
 enum Tree[A]:                                            // Scala 3.